 So what happens when the liquid cooling solution becomes a solid mass?
 Said solid mass prevents the refrigerator’s heat source from working, which means your fridge won’t work, either.

-Troubleshooting Tips: The biggest troubleshooting tip here is to watch your temperatures!
+The biggest troubleshooting tip here is to watch your temperatures!
 Make sure you don’t leave your camper out in below-freezing temperatures and you should be okay.

 What if you’re ever in a situation where the fridge’s solution does freeze to the point where the fridge doesn’t work?
 Use a lightbulb that’s at least 60 watts to gradually heat up the temperature and melt the freezing blockage.
 A space heater also works.